-The Sterile Processing certification prep curriculum offers real-world training developed by professional educators and sterile processing experts.
+The Sterile Processing Technician Training Curriculum offers real-world training developed by professional educators and sterile processing experts.
 Lessons start with the basics of terminology and techniques before focusing on modern technologies, quality assurance, inventory management, and central service communications as you prepare for a career in one of the most important roles for an allied health professional.

 Lesson Group 1: Orientation: Ashworth College Career Program

 Allied Health Careers